alfonsoalba/web/_posts/2019-07-07-hack-a-startup.markdown

 [![hack a startup 2019](/assets/images/hack-a-startup-2019/hack-a-startup-getafe-3.jpg)](https://www.facebook.com/agenciaEnfoca2/photos/pcb.2276878862573386/2276878762573396/?type=3&theater
 )

 The event took place on the afternoon of Friday, July 5th, and Saturday 6th.
 I must confess I was a little nervous and excited when I got there - felt like staying there and running away at the same time.
 I went on my own and knew no one there.
-Soon after I arrived, the organisers explained how the hackathon was going to work.
-It was then I realised this was not a programming event - but a business oriented one.
+Soon after I arrived, the organizers explained how the hackathon was going to work.
+It was then I realized this was not a programming event - but a business-oriented one.
 When I found out, I considered leaving, as it was not what I expected.
 I found myself looking for excuses to run away... so I decided to stay.
 If I wanted to get out of my comfort zone this was an even better opportunity to do it.

 ## Not running away turned out to be a good decision

 They turned out to be a great couple of days: five companies presented five challenges to us.
 We had to work on those problems in teams of up to four people and come out with a sort of MVP that would be pitched on Saturday.
 The first day we had to work on the business model on our own.
 The second day we had several interviews with the companies in order to prepare our MVP and the presentation.

 At around 5pm on Friday the teams were ready and we all had chosen the challenge we wanted to work on.
-I opted for the one posted by [i-solagua](https://www.i-solagua.com) who had a fascinating project about the optimization of watering and fertilisation of land.
+I opted for the one posted by [i-solagua](https://www.i-solagua.com) who had a fascinating project about the optimization of watering and fertilization of land.
 Following the lean startup methodology, we conducted a first exercise to identify the stake holders of the project.
-Afterwards, each team had to create a Lean Canvas for our project and discuss it with the other teams.
+Afterward, each team had to create a Lean Canvas for our project and discuss it with the other teams.
 At the end of the evening we had one minute to pitch our idea on stage in front of everyone else.
 I had read a little bit about the lean methodology and doing that exercise was a great way to practice and ask questions.
 I knew about the canvas, but working on it with a real project helped me really understand the tool.